lineality/Online_Voting_Using_One_Time_Pads/README.md

 - choice:
 - voted_for_choice_or_choices:
 - write-in:
-this overall same information can be expressed and in various specific situations will need to be expressed and externalized in significantly different ways, such that handling and comparing such structure is not automatically simple.
+This overall same information can be expressed and in various specific situations will need to be expressed and externalized in significantly different ways, such that handling and comparing such structure is not automatically simple.

 ## Decision-Net, Word-Net, Image-Net:
 = training sets and testing benchmarks for decisions and coordinated decisions

 ## Training Skill Abilities Learning Measurement
 - competence levels
 - pre-requisite / requisite skills
--

 ### general software sets vs. research and development sets vs. use-production sets, vs. specific use-case sets
 - optimization
 - "do one thing well"
 - standardization

 ## Perception
 (2024.02.27)